 Short: ./gameserver cu

-Unlike the update command check-update will check for any available updates and take no action if no update is available.
+Unlike the command check-update will check for any available updates and take no action if no update is available.
 If there is an update it will send an alert.

 To edit cronjobs, type: